Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Introduction

 \lettrine{A}{utonomous} decision-making for spacecraft is essential for the emerging era of the future space ecosystem.
 In particular, automated rendezvous, proximity operations, and docking technology enable frequent space logistics operations, including on-orbit servicing, crewed docking, and in-space manufacturing, which could realize a sustainable economy in orbit and beyond.
 A central requirement for these rendezvous missions is real-time trajectory generation that can jointly optimize mission objectives while satisfying complex operational constraints.

 Motivated by these ambitious goals, recent advances in nonlinear and nonconvex trajectory optimization have significantly enhanced the autonomy and reliability of spacecraft guidance and control systems.
 There exist numerous algorithms that solve optimal control numerically, including direct methods \cite{patterson2014gpops}, indirect methods \cite{lawden1963optimal, koenig2020fast, foss2025efficient}, and differential dynamic programming \cite{gershwin1970discrete}.
 Among these approaches, Sequential Convex Programming (SCP) \cite{malyuta_scp_2022} has emerged as one of the most promising nonconvex guidance algorithms for practical deployment.
 By iteratively solving a convexified problem until convergence, SCP provides a computationally efficient and reliable strategy for spacecraft trajectory optimization.
 Its effectiveness has been demonstrated in a range of aerospace applications, from powered descent and landing \cite{blackmore2016autonomous, strohl2022implementation} to spacecraft rendezvous \cite{berning2024chance, rizza2025goal}.
 This practical success is supported by theoretical works establishing convergence guarantees to local optima \cite{mao2016successive, bonalli_2019_gusto, oguri2023successive}, as well as research broadening the class of nonconvex constraints that SCP can handle.
-Notable extensions include mixed-integer formulations \cite{malyuta2023fast, szmuk2020successive, mao2022successive}, uncertainty-aware methods—both chance-constrained \cite{blackmore2011chance} and moment-based approaches such as covariance steering \cite{ridderhof2019nonlinear, kumagai2024sequential, takubo2024multiplicative}—and techniques for enforcing continuous-time constraints \cite{elango2025continuous}.
+Notable extensions include mixed-integer formulations \cite{malyuta2023fast, szmuk2020successive, mao2022successive} or continuous-time constraint satisfaction \cite{elango2025continuous}.
+Additional developments address uncertainty through chance-constrained methods \cite{blackmore2011chance} and moment-based techniques such as covariance steering \cite{ridderhof2019nonlinear, kumagai2024sequential, takubo2024multiplicative}.